How to Make a Capsule Wardrobe Work for You

 Use your new capsule wardrobe to fit your lifestyle.
 The outfits are organized in a 31-day calendar and you’re provided a way to dress it up or dress it down each day.
 This allows you to follow the calendar regardless of whether you work from home or at an office each day.
 My current lifestyle is all over the map, one day I am casual, the next professional and sometimes I am both plus business casual or formal all in one day.
 Having the guide is extremely beneficial to me as I have less “costume changes.”
 I get dressed in the morning and the guide helps me decide how to alter my outfit given my events for the day.

-I would love for you to join me in this Spring’s style challenge, so be sure to sign-up so you can join in the fun!
+I would love for you to join me in this Summer’s Outfit Formulas, so be sure to sign-up so you can join in the fun!
 If you purchase a capsule wardrobe each season, you will honestly curate a wardrobe you love for a lot less money than if you were just trying to refine your style on your own.
 This is especially true if you know your best colors already, so think about having a personal color analysis in the near future!

-Have you ever tried a style challenge or built your own capsule wardrobe?
+Have you ever tried a capsule wardrobe or built your own capsule wardrobe?
 I’d love to hear about your experiences in the comments.
-If you’d rather build your own wardrobe, then this free guide might help you: